Amanuel085/wireframing/README.md

 **Type of Wireframe Used Here:**
 The wireframes created and documented in this repository are primarily **low-fidelity**.
 They are focused on structure, layout, and user flow for early-stage planning and requirement analysis.
 These wireframes help clarify functionality and navigation before moving into detailed design.

+##  Wireframing Tools

+Wireframing can be done using a variety of tools—ranging from simple sketching apps to advanced design platforms.
+Choosing the right tool depends on your workflow, collaboration needs, and the fidelity of wireframes you're aiming for.

+### 🔹 Popular Wireframing Tools
+- **Figma**
+- **Adobe XD**
+- **Sketch**
+- **Balsamiq**
+- **Whimsical**
+- **Draw.io**
+- **Lucidchart**

+###  Recommended Tool: Figma

+**Figma** is a cloud-based design tool that’s widely used for wireframing, prototyping, and UI design.
+It’s especially powerful for collaborative workflows and front-end development alignment.

+**Key Features:**
+- Real-time collaboration with team members
+- Intuitive drag-and-drop interface for wireframing
+- Built-in components and design systems
+- Easy sharing and commenting for feedback
+- Cross-platform access (browser-based and desktop app)

+**Why Figma is Great for Wireframing:**
+Figma allows designers and developers to work together seamlessly.
+You can quickly sketch low-fidelity wireframes, evolve them into high-fidelity mockups, and even hand off designs with specs and assets.
+Its flexibility and accessibility make it ideal for both solo projects and team-based workflows.